tohidbinazam/useInput-package/README.md

 # V-Tex Input v4 Release

-`A useful react hook to handle any type of input data for form CRUD operation` <br/>
+`A useful react hook to handle any type of input data for CRUD operation` <br/>
 You can use this package with any react ui library like React-Bootstrap, Material UI, Tailwind CSS, etc.

 ### Live demo with source code